mrcgrtz/styleguide/README.md

 Files must end with a new line at their end (`EOF`).

-We prefer readability over file-size savings when it comes to maintaining existing files.
+I prefer readability over file-size savings when it comes to maintaining existing files.
 Plenty of whitespace is encouraged.
 There is no need for any developer to purposefully compress HTML or CSS, nor obfuscate JavaScript.